Thoracic Imaging Vector

 ARDS or IRDS

-68. What does a flattened diaphragm indicate?
+68. What does a flattened diaphragm on a chest x-ray indicate?

-COPD or significant air-trapping
+COPD or significant air-trapping.

 ARDS or IRDS

-70. What does radiolucent indicate?
+70. What does radiolucent indicate on a chest x-ray?

 Normal lungs